 Wolfgang Flür – Live Review – Leeds Brudenell Social Club

-by Victoria Holdsworth & Russel Gaunt
+By Victoria Holdsworth & Russel Gaunt, May 2018

 At the start of the evening there were quite a few teething problems over some sound issues.
 However, despite having many feedback problems, the opening act Xam Duo & Virginia Wing got the evening off to a great start with their synth-pop, free-jazz fusion.
 This was all part of creating some sort of artistic masterpiece, and had been put together to excite all the senses – it was almost like a musical art installation.